-HISTORY OF THE ALLIANCE FOR A HEALTHIER WORLD
+HOw THE ALLIANCE FOR A HEALTHIER WORLD was formed

 The Alliance for a Healthier World (previously known as the Global Health Signature Initiative) is one of the innovative cross-cutting signature initiatives launched by Johns Hopkins University President, Ron Daniels.